 1.Your name and contact details :

 Name:

 Parish Role (if applicable):

 Telephone number:

 Email address:

-Linaii address.

 2. Please tell us about your parish:

-2. Floade ton de about your parion.

 Parish Name:

 Contact Postal Address :

 Name of parish priest:

-Name of panon phest.

 Telephone number :

 Parish Email Address:

-Falisii Liliali Audicss.

-Tell us about current initiatives, if any exist in the parish, to support / affirm and bring together families and individual parishioners: Please tell us how you heard about Family Groups and why you would want to take this initiative forward in your parish: Take the himative formata in your pariotil Please tell us what your expectations are of Family Groups and what you hope to achieve by setting up this initiative: as as more by seeming up and minutes.
-4 Family Groups need 2 Parish Coordinators: have you any thoughts at this 4.
-Family Groups need 2 Parish Coordinators; have you any thoughts at this 4.
+Tell us about current initiatives, if any exist in the parish, to support / affirm and bring together families and individual parishioners: Please tell us how you heard about Family Groups and why you would want to take this initiative forward in your parish: Please tell us what your expectations are of Family Groups and what you hope to achieve by setting up this initiative: 4.
 Family Groups need 2 Parish Coordinators; have you any thoughts at this stage as to who would act at the Coordinators for your parish?

-5. Do you have any timeframe in mind for integral parish? roducing Family Groups in the 6.
-Please feel free to raise any specific questi additional sheets if you wish to do so. ons or requests here.
-Attach 7 Would you find it halpful to have a member of the Steering Croup eccioned 7.
-Would you find it helpful to have a member to your parish as a 'buddy' during the plannir 8.
-Commitment of the Parish Priest I confirm that I am happy to support further enqui iries about the Family Group movement.
-Signed : Date:
+5. Do you have any timeframe in mind for introducing Family Groups in the parish?
+6. Please feel free to raise any specific questions or requests here.
+Attach additional sheets if you wish to do so.
+7. Would you find it helpful to have a member of the Steering Group assigned to your parish during the planning and launch of Family Groups?

+8. Commitment of the Parish Priest I confirm that I am happy to support further movement. er enquiries about the Family Group

+movement.

+Cianad : Dotor

+Signed: Date: